o-ali/BehavioralCloning/readme.md

 [image1]: ./NvidiaArch.png "Nvidia Architecture"
 [image2]: ./ReducedData.png "Data Histogram"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted
+# Files Submitted

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+## 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model